gitorious/git-archive-daemon/README.md

 # git-archive-daemon

-git-archive-daemon is an HTTP API for downloading archives of git repositories.
+git-archive-daemon is an HTTP API for serving archives of git repositories.

-It utilizes `git archive` for actual archive generation.
+It utilizes `git archive` tool for actual archive generation.

 ## Features